mathiasJty/production-plan-api/README.md

 # Production Plan API

-This is a Flask API, exposed on the port 8888, that receives a JSON payload, processes it using the `production_plan` module and returns the result in json format.
+This is a Flask API, exposed on the port 8888, that receives a JSON payload, processes it using the `production_plan` module and returns the result in JSON format.

 ## Endpoints